augeas/TransMediaLint/README.md

 [Trans Media Watch](http://www.transmediawatch.org/)
 [style-guide](http://www.transmediawatch.org/Documents/Media%20Style%20Guide.pdf) could be automated.
-In the end, most of it could be applied with simple [regular expressions](https://pbs.twimg.com/media/Cr7mS_OWcAA7Hzt.jpg), and I thought little of it for a couple of years.
+In the end, most of it could be applied with simple [regular expressions](https://pbs.twimg.com/media/Cr7mS_OWcAA7Hzt.jpg), and I thought little of the project for a couple of years.

 Given the state of the world, I've decided to revive it, this time as a web-app based on the Django Rest Framework, Postgres, Solr and Pandas/Bokeh.
-So far,it seems work on PyPy reasonably well.
+So far, it seems work on PyPy reasonably well.
 The idea is that it crawls and annotates media websites automatically, and the user can explore and search the results.
 Let us consider The Sun newspaper's website: